How To Join

 Rundown of technical positions

 The SM acts as liaison between the director and the technical director throughout the process.
 He or she works closely with the director, attending every rehearsal and running the show on performance nights.
-The SM’s responsibilities include keeping track of director and actor schedules and contact information, taking blocking and line notes, sending rehearsal reports to the crew, and ensuring a smooth run of the rehearsal room.
-During tech week, it is the Stage Manager’s responsible to lead the run crews, including Props, Costumes, H/M, Lights, and Sound.
+The SM’s responsibilities include managing director and actor schedules and contact information, taking blocking and line notes, sending rehearsal reports to the crew, and ensuring a smooth run of the rehearsal room.
+During tech week, it is the Stage Manager’s responsible to lead the run crews, including Props, Costumes, Hair/Make-Up, Lights, and Sound.

 The MC works closely with the TD and Set Designer to determine a show’s set needs.
 He or she leads the build crew and is chiefly responsible for the construction of the show’s set.
 The MC should have a good knowledge of the use of the power tools found in our Space and should understand how to follow set designs.